 Educate your community on the invaluable contributions of nurses:

-- Pay tribute to a local nurse or all registered nurses for their service year-round.
+- Those outside of the profession can pay tribute to a local nurse or all registered nurses for their service year-round.

 - Organize a virtual Nurses Month event to raise money for local organizations, promote blood donations, or help community members cope with stress and build resilience.